apache/skywalking/docs/en/setup/istio/README.md

 Istio should be installed in kubernetes cluster.
 Follow [Istio quick start](https://istio.io/docs/setup/kubernetes/quick-start/) to finish it.

-## Deploy Skywalking OAP server
+## Deploy Skywalking backend

 Follow the [deploying backend in kubernetes](../backend/backend-k8s.md) to install oap server in kubernetes cluster.

-## Setup Istio to send metric to oap
+## Setup Istio to send metrics to oap

-Use `kubectl apply -f ` with the scripts in `kubernetes/istio` to setup.
+Follow instructions in the [setup Istio to send metric to oap](https://github.com/apache/incubator-skywalking-kubernetes#setup-istio-to-send-metric-to-oap) to setup Istio with oap.